-If you can't afford cash, says Post, second best is chocolate.
-I'll second that, and raise you one.
+If you can't afford cash, second best is chocolate.
 If you have a particularly affable and long-term relationship with a service provider, consider giving both cash and a thoughtful gift.
 It adds a warm touch to "cold" cash, and conveys your heartfelt gratitude.

 Another must-do with holiday tipping is the holiday note.
 Etiquette mavens agree that a card with a handwritten note of appreciation should accompany every tip given.
 And do try to personally hand each recipient their tip.

 In terms of the amount appropriate for holiday tipping, Post says an overall general range for business tipping is $20 to $50 dollars per tip, but that small business owners should take care not to tip more than they can afford: "Don't make yourself go into debt."